No results for ""

 The code may change before you merge the branch, but creating it gives you somewhere to start when you're ready to clean up the code.
 The presence of the branch also serves as a reminder to remove the flag when it's no longer needed.

-Retiring inactive projects
+Retire inactive projects

 You can identify entire projects that may be inactive by the age and activity level of its flags.
 If no one has created new flags within the project in the last three months, and it does not contain any active permanent flags, you may be able to delete the project.
-To learn how, read Deleting projects.
+To learn how, read Delete projects.

-Receiving flag removal alerts in Slack
+Receive flag removal alerts in Slack

 Methods for reducing flag debt in LaunchDarkly